nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 holds at scale.
-We built an engine on the two calculi and ran it against randomly generated domains and randomly generated claims of that shape, each resting on many entries, over records of up to a million entries, under three random seeds.
-The work to check a claim stayed logarithmic in the record's size, in counted operations and in wall-clock time, and the part of the engine that opens a proof against the record's fingerprint is itself proved sound in Lean, with the hash assumed collision-free.
+We built an engine on the two calculi and ran it against randomly generated domains and randomly generated claims of that shape, each resting on many entries, over records of up to a million entries, under three seeds.
+The work to check a claim stayed logarithmic in the record's size, in counted operations and in wall-clock time, and the part of the engine that opens a proof against the record's fingerprint is proved sound in Lean, assuming an injective hash and stated at the simplest measure.
+The run itself uses a test hash that is not injective, so the run is evidence about the structure rather than about collision resistance, and the logarithmic bound on the number of openings is proved in the paper's development and tested, not proved, in the engine.
 The engine is not public yet, so today that is my word, graded as such, the same as the mechanization.
 When it is public you can run it.
 We are building two records on it, one for packages and one for identity, and both appear near the end, along with